prateekpuri01/ATP-serving-strategy/README.md

 I can now repeat my Monte Carlo simulations when using two serving strategies: strategy (1) and strategy (2).
 After performing the simulations, I can convert the MC results to expected real life win percentages by using the linear fit calibration function that I calculated in the previous section.

-The following table displays the largest increase in winning percentages expected from switching from strategy (1) to strategy (2) for both post-1991 (first table) and active (second table) player matchups.
+The following table displays the largest expected increase in winning percentage expected from switching from strategy (1) to strategy (2) for both post-1991 (first table) and active (second table) player matchups.
 The error bars represent 68% confidence interval bands based on errors in the fit function in the previous section.

 ![](/data_visualizations/best_win_enhancement.png?raw=true)
 ![](/data_visualizations/active_players_best_win_enhancement.png?raw=true)

 As can be seen from the tables, the results suggest that some players may be able to increase their expected win percentage by more than 10% against certain opponents by switching serving strategies.

-As expected, many player matchups from the earlier EM Factor table reappear in the MC tables, with a few notable exceptions.
-For example, while Novak Djokovic has a matchup EM of +5% when playing Kei Nishikori, which was tops for active players, their matchup did not place in the top 10 in the match winning percentage enhancement table.
-This may be attributed to the fact that Novak's head-to-head record against Kei is 16-2, or in other words, he doesn't have much room to improve in terms of winning matches against his opponent.
-On the other hand, for the Monfils vs. Gasquet matchup, Monfils also had a +5% matchup EM.
-However, he is just 10-7 against Gasquet, so his EM factor against Gasquet had a much larger influence on improving his match outcomes in the simulations, leading to an expected matchup winning percentage enhancement of 10% which was the top mark amongst active player matchups.
+As expected, many player matchups from the earlier EM Factor table reappear in the MC tables, with a few exceptions.

 # Conclusion

 Tennis, in general, is a game of slim margins.
 Especially when playing an opponent who you are evenly matched against, small increases in point winning percentage may have large influences on match outcomes.
 The analysis conducted here suggests that for certain players whose first serve is quite strong and whose second serve may be a vulnerability against a particular opponent, changing serving tactics to an all-first-serve approach may in fact provide a slight edge in serve winning percentage and overall match winning percentage as well.

 In general, whether a strategy (1) or a strategy (2) approach is more successful depends both on the player and their opponent.
-However, in certain matchups, players may be able to improve their winning percentage against their opponents by over 10% by switching to an all-first-serve strategy.
+However, in certain matchups, these results suggest players may be able to improve their winning percentage against their opponents by over 10% by switching to an all-first-serve strategy.

 # Caveats and suggestions for improvement